-8.1 COST ESTIMATION
+8.1 Cost Estimation

 - 8.1.1.
 High-level construction costs were estimated for each improvement to understand the broad scale of funding required to deliver all of the priority routes.
 Cost estimate information was supplied by the City Council for different categories of infrastructure.
-Costs are quoted in bands to reflect the variance in delivering similar types of infrastructure in different locations due to unique site-specific conditions.
-The estimates relate to construction costs only and do not allow for costs arising from inflation, utilities and third party land purchase (if required) or account for optimism bias or margin for error.
+Costs were quoted in bands to reflect the variance in delivering similar types of infrastructure in different locations due to unique site-specific conditions.
+The estimates relate to construction costs only and do not allow for costs arising from inflation, utilities and third-party land purchase (if required) or account for optimism bias or margin for error.
 All potential improvements are subject to further study, feasibility and consultation, each of which has the potential to change cost estimates. - 8.1.2.
-Based on the information provided by the City Council, the broad approximate construction cost estimates43 for cycling and walking infrastructure are set out below: - Western Cycle Corridor (Route Refs 307, 307a, 405, 503) = £23m-50m; - Eastern Cycle Corridor (Route Refs 108, 205, 301) = £28m-78m; - East-West Portsea Island Cycle Routes (Route Refs 601, 602, 603 801) = £22m-54m; and - Prioritised Key Walking Routes = £41m to £76m (of which between at least £17m to £29m were likely to be solutions to jointly address walking and cycling issues).
+Based on the information provided by the City Council, the broad approximate construction cost estimates for cycling and walking infrastructure are set out below: - Western Cycle Corridor (Route Refs 307, 307a, 405, 503) = £23m-50m; - Eastern Cycle Corridor (Route Refs 108, 205, 301) = £28m-78m; - East-West Portsea Island Cycle Routes (Route Refs 601, 602, 603 801) = £22m-54m; and - Prioritised Key Walking Routes = £41m to £76m (of which between at least £17m to £29m were likely to be solutions to jointly address walking and cycling issues). - 8.1.3.
+Costs were rounded up to the nearest £million.
+Due to their site-specific nature, costs were not included in the totals above for options: - to construct new or replacement bridge structures across the railway line on St. Mary's Road and across Ports Creek at the Eastern Road waterbridge, and - to realign a section of the A3 Mile End Road southbound carriageway to provide space for a cycle track.

-8.2 PRIORITISING IMPROVEMENTS
+8.2 Prioritising Improvements

 - 8.2.1.
 An indicative prioritisation exercise was undertaken to consider which interventions may form a short, medium and long-term investment programme.
-The LCWIP technical guidance describes three categories as follows: - Shorter-term: improvements which can be implemented quickly or are under development; - Medium term: improvements where there is a clear intention to act, but delivery is dependent on further funding availability or other issues (e.g. detailed design, securing planning permissions, land acquisition, etc); and
+The LCWIP technical guidance describes three categories as follows: - Shorter-term: improvements which can be implemented quickly or are under development; - Medium term: improvements where there is a clear intention to act, but delivery is dependent on further funding availability or other issues (e.g. detailed design, securing planning permissions, land acquisition, etc); and - Longer-term: more aspirational improvements or those awaiting a defined solution. - 8.2.2.
+The prioritisation process was a two-step process, devised in consultation with authority officers.